Why is There Water in my Air Vents?

 More advanced systems, when running as intended, have features to extract this moisture without spoiling the ductwork.
 Improperly installed HVAC systems, incorrectly serviced systems, and malfunctioning systems can lead to damage related to condensation on the air vents.

 It’s important to know how and when to correctly manage any issues your air ducts.
-Calling an experienced team of professionals is always a good option.
+Calling an experienced team of water restoration specialists is always a good option.
 And when you want to know more about how to help solve your own issues, here are a few tips that can help you get started.